What is it, Philosemitism?

 are, actually, Philosemitism.

-Of course we do not overlook the Holocaust or deny the existence of Antisemitism; we do not say that Philosemitism is the ruling sentiment anywhere; what we do say is that, we should keep in mind and foster in the right proportions the good sides of coexistence too, because they are also true, and they are the hope.
+As a matter of course, this benevolent approach does not mean overlooking the Holocaust or denying the existence of Antisemitism; we do not even say that Philosemitism is the ruling sentiment anywhere.
+What we do say is that we should keep in mind, research, foster and make widely known the good sides of coexistence too, – in the right proportions – because they are also true, and they are the hope.

 By continuing to use the site, you agree to the use of cookies. more information